Table of Contents

 Ikee has gained momentum since placing sixth in her 2016 Olympics debut, where Sjostrom claimed victory in 55.48, rewriting the world record she set the previous year.
-Ikee holds Japan’s national records in the 50, 100, and 200 freestyle and the 50 and 100 butterflies.
+Ikee holds Japan’s national records in the 50, 100, 200 freestyle and the 50 and 100 butterflies.

 “I was aiming for the 56.50-second range but it turned out I swam faster.
 I feel my level is getting higher,” Ikee said.
 “Strategy-wise, it was perfect.”

-Although expressing worries about how tired she felt after the heats earlier in the day, she did not show it in the race, finishing 1.10 ahead of China’s Zhang Yufai, who settled for silver.
+Although expressing worries about how tired she felt after the heat earlier in the day, she did not show it in the race, finishing 1.10 ahead of China’s Zhang Yufai, who settled for silver.

 China’s Sun completes ‘golden slam.’

 JAKARTA, Aug 19, (AFP): Chinese giant Sun Yang swept to Asian Games 200m freestyle gold Sunday to add to his Olympic and world titles – then had his national anthem played twice after a flag-pole malfunction.

 The triple Olympic champion produced a blistering last two laps to clock one minute, 45.43 seconds, and successfully launch his quest to win five gold medals in Jakarta.

 The victory was twice as sweet for Sun, stunned by Japan’s Kosuke Hagino at the last Asian Games in 2014 and took silver behind Korean rival Park Tae-hwan in 2010.